-A few weeks ago we drove a few hours south to visit my parents and grandparents.
+A few weeks ago we drove south to visit my parents and grandparents.
 They have a wonderful place in the country, and my Grandaddy is always sure to offer us plants and food from his garden when we visit.

-This time we took home blueberries from his bushes.
-I’ve been using them in smoothies the past few weeks, but had a hankering for something else.
-So I decided to try blending the blueberries with basil from our garden.
-The result was delicious!
+We brought back some blueberries from his bushes.
+While I’ve enjoyed adding them to smoothies over the past few weeks, I felt a craving for something different.
+I experimented by combining the blueberries with basil from my garden.
+The outcome?
+Delicious!

 The syrup is pleasantly sweet the fresh, with an aftertaste of basil.
 Serve warm over ice cream, drizzle over a grilled cheese, layer on pancakes, or create a drink with sparkling water and ice!

 Frequently Asked Questions about Making Blueberry Basil Simple Syrup

 What can I use blueberry basil simple syrup for?

 Blueberry basil simple syrup can be used in various ways.
 You can drizzle it over desserts like ice cream or pancakes, mix it into cocktails or mocktails, or use it as a flavoring for yogurt or oatmeal.